octue/.github/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] related issues
 - [ ] suggestions how to fix
 - [ ] links for us to have context, eg. stackoverflow, gitter, etc

+### Proposed Solution

+Please describe, if you can, how you think the bug should be fixed or problem solved.